yawaramin/prometo/README.md

 - Also because a Prometo promise is a 'promise of result of data', it encodes an error at the type-level using the Reason `result('a, 'e)` type.
-In fact, Prometo ensures that its wrapped promises are not rejected (with some caveats).
+In fact, Prometo ensures that its wrapped promises are not rejected, as long as you use its operations.
 So you can be sure that a Prometo promise is actually not going to throw at runtime.
+The only point at which you need to care about catching a possible exception is when converting it back into a normal JavaScript promise.

 Because it's just a JavaScript promise wrapper, it's also easy to convert back and forth between JavaScript and Prometo promises.